 Silver salmon, also called coho salmon, is part of the Pacific salmon family.
 When compared to other fish in the salmon family, it is the "in-between salmon".
 It's not too big but not too small.
 It's fatty but not the fattiest.
 It's firm but not the firmest.
 And finally, it's pricey, but not nearly the priciest salmon you can buy.

-Silver Salmon Season and Stats
+Silver Salmon Season

 Silvers are caught from Oregon to Alaska and typically run starting in June and last until September.
 When silver salmon first appear in the ocean and in rivers, they are a pretty chrome color with silver sides and dark blue backs.
 When they head upstream to breed, they turn a deep red color.
 Once they turn this shade or develop a recognizable crooked mouth, coho salmon are basically inedible.
 Because of this change, silver or coho salmon are a delicacy and should be enjoyed when you are able to buy them.